 Jason wandered out the door as a small child many times and was often gone for hours exploring the giant storm drains that flowed into the river around his house.
-He also loved disappearing in grocery stores and shopping malls as a child, or hiding in a dog house for hours while his mother frantically looked for him.
+He also loved disappearing in grocery stores, shopping malls, or the nearby woods as a child, or hiding in a doghouse for hours while his mother frantically looked for him.

 This wanderlust never left him: He lived in China for a few years during college, and London for a while after that before returning to work in Philadelphia and New York.
 His travels have left no spare pages in his passport.